dgw/MobilePress/readme.txt

 * Replaced $_GET reference in search.php

 = Version 1.0.1 (2008-10-24) =
-* Theme Modification (Comments link now goes to comments page)
+* Theme modification (Comments link now goes to comments page)
 * HTC added to list of mobile handsets
 * Thanks to Denham Coote for contributing